Jake-Gillberg/Jake-Gillberg/README.md

 Why not GitHub?
 ===============

-Copied from the original page: <https://sanctum.geek.nz/why-not-github.html>
+Copied from the original at https://sanctum.geek.nz/why-not-github.html

 [Tom Ryder](https://sanctum.geek.nz/), 27 Oct 2017\
-Last updated 12 October 2019
+Last updated: Sun, 04 Jul 2021 12:10:48 +0000

 I host all my own code on my [cgit instance](https://dev.sanctum.geek.nz/cgit/).
 I do have [an account on